beechertrouble/pickyImg/README.md

 pickyImg
 ========
 For loading different versions of images based on venue, lazy loading and all that.
 By default, it uses UAjammer's venue attribute to decide which src to load - not window width.
-BUT you can override that and pride your own logic if you like.
+BUT you can override that and roll your own logic if you like.

 setup :